psycopg/psycopg/docs/basic/adapt.rst

 .. autofunction:: psycopg.types.enum.register_enum

-   After registering, fetching data of the registered enum will cast PostgreSQL enum labels into corresponding Python enum labels.
+   After registering, fetching data of the registered enum will cast PostgreSQL enum labels into corresponding Python enum members.

    If no `!enum` is specified, a new `Enum` is created based on PostgreSQL enum labels.